Do you want to know what the top benefits of calisthenics are?

 For example, it takes good hip, ankle, and knee flexibility to get into a full squat.
 You also need good shoulder mobility to do pike push-ups and handstands.

-Now, this doesn’t mean you don’t need to stretch – check out these 5 Flexibility Test to determine if you have adequate mobility or not.
+Now, this doesn’t mean you don’t need to stretch – check out these 5 Flexibility Tests to determine if you have adequate mobility or not.

-Your Joints can handle higher volume (builds endurance)
+14. Your Joints can handle a high volume of Bodyweight Exercises

 In addition, bodyweight exercises lend themselves to higher volume.
-Your joints are better capable of handling the weight of your body compared to external weights like barbells and dumbbells.
+Your joints are better capable of handling your body’s weight than external weights like barbells and dumbbells.

 To learn more about the different ranges of sets and reps (check out this article: How many sets and reps should I do?)